sheepla/fzpac/README.md

     R, remove        Select packages and UNINSTALL it.
                      SEARCH FOR: already installed packages
                      RUN:        pacman -Qsq -> fzf -> sudo pacman -Rn

+    A, autoremove    Select packages that are no longer needed and UNINSTALL it.
+                     SEARCH FOR: dependencies that are no longer needed
+                     RUN:        pacman -Qdtq -> fzf -> sudo pacman -Rns

     h, help          Show this usage.
     V, version       Show version.